-Even though it is arguably a bit late, the Government has opened registration for creative workers who have been affected by the economy due to social restrictions caused by COVID-19.
-The Government has also tried to include them in the Family Hope Program and the Pre-Employment Card.
-This includes traditional artists who are not familiar with the technology.

-However, the long-term policy strategy has not yet been apparent.
+Even though it is arguably a bit late, the Government has opened registration for creative workers who have been affected by the economy due to social restrictions caused by However, the long-term policy strategy has not yet been apparent.
 The Government's efforts to create an enabling environment for an everyday creative economic life under the umbrella of the health protocol were expected, for example, by art workers who needed space for performing arts and workers from the tourism sector who wanted to reactivate tourist destinations.
 The Government seemed like it was trying to accommodate it, but without adequate health protection.